I’ve often been asked “how long should my workouts be?” – and truth be told, it’s a question I’ve wondered myself.

-Not all workouts are created equal!
+Not all workouts are equal!
 Different workout types and intensities have different recommended workout durations.

-For example, HIIT cardio, where you train at maximum intensity, is only able to be sustained for a very short session of between 10 and 20 minutes.
+For example, if you do HIIT cardio, which is training at maximum intensity, you can only sustain it for a very short session of between 10 and 20 minutes.

 A steady state aerobics class, on the other hand, is a moderate intensity workout, and usually goes for 60-70 minutes.

-If you’re lifting weights, it can take up to 30 to 60 minutes to complete a workout, depending on your fitness levels, how you’re training (and how crowded the gym is, if we’re being honest).
+If you lift weights, it can take up to 30 to 60 minutes to complete a workout, depending on your fitness levels, how you train (and crowd levels at the gym, if we’re being honest).

 A yoga class can take up to 90 minutes, so that you can warm up your muscles before getting into the deep stretches.